Whowong/CHH/GitLab/README.md

 ## 3. Continuous Integration

-Now that we have code checked in, lets start working on our pipeline.
-We will focus on building our app first(Continuous Integration).
+Overview: Now that we have code checked in, lets start working on our pipeline.
+We will first focus on building our app first(Continuous Integration).
+Later we will build upon the pipeline that we start with here.

 3.1	Go to CI/CD section then “Editor”.
 This is your pipeline editor.